HemalathaRamakrishna/Company-Database-Design-in-SQL/README.md

 # Company-Database-Design-in-SQL
-This project is a database design implementation using SQL for a company's database management.
+This project is performing database designing for an organization in SQL, "The COMPANY" that has offices in several locations.
+This design will help the company to maintain and keep track of their employees, departments, projects (In-house and Outsource), cost and revenue of the project.

 ## The below ER diagram displays the .